homotopic/polysemy-methodology/README.md

 It makes sense then to take our `Methodology` and break it down into sub `Methodology`s that can be reasoned about independently, rather than trying to satisfy the program with one function built up from parts.
-This way we can break the program down using only type applications and interpreters.
+This way we can break the program down using only type applications and interpreters, and we only need to write any code once we are happy that the problem is sufficiently decomposed.

 The interpreters in this library aree operations that consume a `Methodology` and turn it into parts.